-Status: Full-time, Temporary "Non-Exempt" position (with the possibility of the full-time positions converting to probationary).
+Employment Status: Full-time, Probationary "Non-Exempt" position, with the possibility of converting to permanent.

-First Review Deadline:: This position will remain open until filled.
-Applications will be reviewed beginning June 3, 2019.
+First Review Deadline: This position will remain open until filled.
+Applications will be reviewed beginning June 21, 2019.

 Current employees will be given preferred consideration.

-High School Diploma or equivalent AND three years of experience in general office administrative/clerical work is required.
+High School Diploma or equivalent AND five years of experience in general office administrative/clerical work is required.

 Knowledge of office methods, procedures and practices, and a thorough mastery of English, grammar, spelling and punctuation.